rkhax7/CXL-Review/README.md

 In this [detailed CXL review](http://cxreview.co/), we’ll uncover everything you need to know about CXL Institute: its courses, unique features, pricing, and whether it’s the right fit for your career aspirations.

 By the end of this, you’ll know if CXL deserves a spot in your learning toolkit or if you’re better off exploring alternatives.
+Find out [why I like the CRO course from CXL](https://cxlreview.com/) and what students are saying about their mini degree course.
 Let’s dive in!

 ---